hai-vr/documentation/docs/products/starmesh/reference.md

 Selector components lets you select vertices on meshes to affect.

+Vertex selection is not a binary mask, there is a **weight** attached to each selected vertex.
+The higher the weight, the more it will be affected by operators. *If you're familiar with Blender, this makes selections very similar to proportional editing and weight painting.*

 You must have a [**Select Meshes**](./selectors) component, which lets you specify which meshes will be affected, and which blendshapes should be considered as applied.